 We expect that remote education (including remote teaching and independent work) will take pupils broadly the following number of hours each day:

-Key Stage 3 and 4 4 hours, 40 minutes as there are 7 x 40 minute sessions each day, except on Friday, when it will be 3 hours 20 minutes, representing 5 x 40 minute sessions.
+Key Stage 3 and 4 4 hours and 40 minutes as there are 7 x 35 minute sessions each day.

 Accessing remote education

 How will my child access any online remote education you are providing?